 “I can get you all their money, all their identities!”

 “I’ll make sure they never back, but they’ll be fine!
 And that’s what we want, mercy, right?
 Mercy, mercy?!”
 Knat was starting to plead as much as Cathy.
-He looked toward Frisk.
+He looked toward Frisk again.
 “Please.
 Don’t do this.
 You don’t want this on your conscience.”

 “Don’t talk to her.”
 Sans’ voice.
 His light, sweet voice.
 No light.
 No sweet.

 Frisk looked toward her children.
 Juleyard was covering his eyes, trying not to panic.
 Al was just hanging out, like everything was just fine.
 She looked to Toriel and Asgore.
-Asgore held his scepter, ready to take one.
+Asgore held his trident, ready to take one.
 Toriel, would not, and could not, speak on anyone’s behalf.
 It was one of them, or every single one of the monsters.
 Torturous.
 Hearing the begging.
-Is that what they did?
-Was I so filled with LOVE I couldn’t hear it?

 “I’ll take her.”